| Engine

 pump mechanism is working four times as hard as it’s

+in-line equivalents.
 Due to the high stress these pumps encounter at their given

 work load they should be run only with oil at a similar viscosity